How we work together

 This guide is an overview of how we organize Kiez Burn.
 If you want to get involved in organizing, we recommend reading this.
 If you want to bring art to Kiez Burn, you can skip ahead to the Dreams section, that's likely all you need.

 Kiez Burn is organized by a community of volunteers, and supported by a legal entity called Kiez Burn e.V.
-You can read about what that means here.
+See what hat that means here.

 We use a model called Consensual Doocracy to organize ourselves.
-You can read about what that means in more detail here.
+Learn more here.

 To support this Consensual Doocracy process, we use the following tools:

 Talk - Where you are right now! we use this platform to discuss ideas and make decisions.
 Learn more here.

 Dreams - For our main Kiez Burn event, we use the Dreams platform to decide how much money to invest in art projects (and maybe core infrastructure).
 Each ticket holder can vote.